lamhh26/funny_videos_be/README.md

 docker rm [CONTAINER_NAME]
 ```

 We are using `selenium` to do integration testing, currently we are using `seleniarm/standalone-chromium` docker image, which is compatible with `arm64` platform (for M series Mac).
-For other platforms, you need to switch to using `selenium/standalone-chrome` image.
+For other platforms such as `amd64`, you need to switch to using `selenium/standalone-chrome` image.

 ```
 chrome: